 Free circulation of public documents

-People in the Union have become increasingly mobile and they now more than ever study, work, live or raise a family in another EU country.
-However, Europeans who are on the move - around 13 million EU citizens today live in an EU country other than their own - are often confronted with bureaucratic hurdles.
+People in the Union have become increasingly mobile and they now more than ever study, work, live or raise a family in another Union country.
+However, Europeans who are on the move - around 13 million Union citizens today live in a Union country other than their own - are often confronted with bureaucratic hurdles.

 Obstacles to free movement

-Europeans who live in another EU country or simply want to benefit from a right or comply with an obligation in another EU country may need to present a public document.
-For example, a citizen may need to present a birth certificate in order to get married in another EU country, a certificate on the absence of a criminal record in order to apply for a job in another EU country, or a death certificate if they must resolve inheritance matters in another EU country.
+Europeans who live in another Union country or simply want to benefit from a right or comply with an obligation in another Union country may need to present a public document.
+For example, a citizen may need to present a birth certificate in order to get married in another Union country, a certificate on the absence of a criminal record in order to apply for a job in another Union country, or a death certificate if they must resolve inheritance matters in another Union country.

-Citizens often complain about the red tape and costs that they need to bear in order to have a public document issued in one EU country considered as authentic in another EU country.
-This may entail the need for the citizen to obtain and pay for an authentication stamp for their document (the so-called Apostille), get a certified translation of the document or always present a certified copy of the document.
+Citizens often complain about the red tape and costs that they need to bear in order to have a public document issued in one Union country considered as authentic in another Union country, as this entails the need for the citizen to obtain and pay for an authentication stamp for the document (the so-called apostille).
+In addition, citizens may need to get a certified translation of the document or always present a certified copy of the document.

-All these formalities may constitute obstacles to the citizens' right to free movement guaranteed by the EU Treaties.
+All these formalities may constitute obstacles to the citizens' right to free movement guaranteed by the Union Treaties.

 Facilitating the free circulation of citizens